Senior Resources » Assisted Living » Medicare vs. Medicaid: Which One Pays for Assisted Living?

 Questions to Consider

 As you consider long-term care options, you may ponder Medicaid and Medicare benefits for assisted living services.
-Specifically, how do you know which one is right for you and your individual circumstances?
-In order to make the best possible decision, you’ll need to ask yourself some tough questions.
+Specifically, how do you know which one is right for you and your circumstances?
+To make the best possible decision, you’ll need to ask yourself some tough questions.
 Here are a few to consider:

 • Does Medicare cover nursing home or assisted living care?